jillb/WordPress-Diverse-Speaker-Workshop/README.md

 ### Talk Formats

-**♦️ Diversity** - Now that we've talked about why we are holding this workshop for folks from underrepresented groups, myths about what it takes to be a speaker, and why you want to speak, let's start talking about the actual talks.
+**♦️ Diversity description** - Now that we've talked about why we are holding this workshop for folks from underrepresented groups, myths about what it takes to be a speaker, and why you want to speak, let's start talking about the actual talks.

-**General** - Now that we've talked about why we are holding this workshop, what kind of things we're looking for, myths about what it takes to be a speaker, and why you want to speak, let's start talking about the actual talks.
+**♦️ Geneneral, NON-Diversity training** - Now that we've talked about why we are holding this workshop, what kind of things we're looking for, myths about what it takes to be a speaker, and why you want to speak, let's start talking about the actual talks.

 A lot of talks are big "how to" brain dump sessions.
 "How to make a plugin" might be someone walking through how to make it, maybe even live